raspberrypilearning/astro-pi-flight-case/en/step_10.md

 + Add the extended 23-way pin header to the Raspberry Pi GPIO pins, at the end away from the USB ports.

-+ Then, take an 8 mm M2.5 stand-off and put a hex nut onto its thread before screwing it into the hole of the 11 mm stand-off, as shown below.
++ Then, take an 8mm M2.5 stand-off and put a hex nut onto its thread before screwing it into the hole of the 11mm stand-off, as shown below.
 Do the same for the remaining three stand-offs.

 ![Add standoffs](images/add-header-standoffs.png)